The Love — And Strategy — Behind Couple Style

 Johanna Vizueta-Hoskins and Amir Hoskin’s marriage began as a whirlwind romance.
-Back in 2016, the two met at a concert in New York City, when Johanna found herself alone at the event after her friends didn’t make it.
+Back in 2016, the two met at a concert in New York City, when Vizueta-Hoskins found herself alone at the event after her friends didn’t make it.
 Luckily, she found a friend inside the venue, who introduced her to Hoskins.
 It wasn’t love at first sight.
 It actually took nine months of silence between the two for Hoskins to reach out to Vizueta-Hoskins again.
 But two months later, they were engaged, and they married a month after that.

 Years into their marriage, the two constantly find themselves dressing alike.
 “It's actually really natural,” says Johanna.